javiannnnn/AG-News-Classification/README.md

   deployments.
 - The notebook is designed around Google Colab and Google Drive paths; running it elsewhere requires adapting the data-loading and dependency-install cells.

+Note that 2 of the visualisations in the notebook can only be viewed in Google Colab (3D t-SNE and attention visualiser and cannot be viewed in GitHub or your local IDE.), just download the .ipynb and open it in Google Colab and it should be there.